Graduate Diploma of Asset and Maintenance Management

 Overview

-Upgrade your skills and knowledge in asset and maintenance management through the completion of a postgraduate diploma that has been developed in close collaboration with industry partners and experts.
+Upgrade your skills and knowledge in asset and maintenance management by completing the Graduate Diploma of Asset and Maintenance Management.

 Study experience